Selling a House for a Job Relocation: Tips, Tools, and Taxes

 To determine home value, your real estate agent will conduct a comparative market analysis (CMA) that analyzes local comparable sales or “comps.”

-Comps are homes similar in size, amenities, structure, and age to your own that recently sold in your area.
+Comps are homes similar in size, amenities, structure, and age to yours that recently sold in your area.
 Real estate professionals and home appraisers use comps as a reference point for the subject home and then make dollar adjustments based on competitive differences.
 The analysis will take into account significant features that drive or reduce value.

 Consider this route if:

 • You want top dollar for your home and assurance that you’ve promoted it well.
-A great real estate agent can reach not only your local market but also surrounding areas where people may be moving from.
+A great real estate agent can reach not only your local market but also the surrounding areas where people may be moving from.

 Avoid this route if: